-However, when injuries are common or follow a pattern, and a child appears to have overall poor health, teachers have a duty as safeguarding professionals to act.
+When injuries are common or follow a pattern, and a child appears to have overall poor health, teachers have a duty as safeguarding professionals to act.
 These common indicators of abuse could include regular injuries after weekends or holidays, multiple injuries at a time, and suspicious fractures.

 Physical signs of sexual abuse can include:

-Meanwhile, behavioural signs of sexual abuse may include:
+Behavioural signs of sexual abuse may include:

 Schools are typically safe spaces for kids to be kids – where they can learn about the world around them, have fun and enjoy being young.
-For most schools, this is exactly the case.
-But for others there are certain abusive individuals who take advantage of the school setting to get access to young children, exploiting them for their own purposes.
+But in some cases, there are certain abusive individuals who take advantage of the school setting to get access to young children, exploiting them for their own purposes.

-A serious case review following the arrest of Nigel Leat in 2010 found major failings of the school staff after several charges were brought against him, including sexual assault of a child and possession of indecent imagery of children.
+A serious case review following the arrest of Nigel Leat in 2010 found major failings of the school staff after several charges were brought against him, including sexual assault of a child and possession of indecent images of children.

-Over the course of four years between 2006 and 2010, the case review found that the school management had recorded several incidents like inappropriate lesson content and over-familiarity with student, but only a third were formally reported by school management.
+Over the course of four years between 2006 and 2010, the case review found that the school management had recorded several incidents like inappropriate lesson content and over-familiarity with students, but only a third were formally reported by the school management.
 It was common knowledge amongst staff that Leat’s behaviour towards students was inappropriate, even within the first year of his appointment back in 1995, with several common actions he did being identified as typical grooming behaviours.

 The North Somerset Safeguarding Children Board raised 32 individual recommendations and met with parents before the release of the report to highlight the changes which would improve how the school handled child abuse allegations and ensured similar incidents were reported and resolved.

 Chapman created fake profiles on Facebook, impersonating teenage girls, in order to send young boys messages and convince students he believed to be vulnerable into sending him explicit images.
-Once Chapman had these image, he attempted to blackmail several male students into engaging in sexual acts with him by using the fake profiles to convince the boys into meeting up with him.
+Once Chapman had these images, he attempted to blackmail several male students into engaging in sexual acts with him by using fake profiles to convince the boys into meeting up with him.

 The police eventually tracked down Chapman using information pulled from the fake profiles he’d used to uncover his identity and bring a vast amount of evidence against him in the form of the archived messages.
 Online platforms are becoming more and more prevalent in child abuse cases as they give abusers even greater access to their victims and new ways to exploit them, such as the blackmail threats made by Chapman.

 Social media companies are seeing a rise in abusers using these platforms to facilitate child abuse, with 11.6 million pieces of content linked to child abuse and exploitation taken down between July and September 2019 alone.
-It’s never been important than right now to educate children on the dangers the internet can present and how to identify methods used by abusers to take advantage of them.
+It’s never been more important than right now to educate children on the dangers the internet can present and how to identify methods used by abusers to take advantage of them.